 - Vitamin C.

-Beta-carotene can fight off cancer and various diseases in dogs
+Beta-carotene can combat cancer and various diseases in dogs

 Beta-carotene is a very powerful immune modulator and antioxidant.
 Because beta-carotene is an antioxidant and an immune modulator, it can help with humoral immune responses.